Job tenure in corporate America is dead

-It is easy to fall into the trap of becoming complacent, not just in or day-to-day work but in personal lives as well.
+It is easy to fall into the trap of becoming complacent, not just in our day-to-day work but in personal lives as well.

-Generally speaking the employee that has been with the company for 10 years is being paid more than the employee that has been with the company for 1 year.
-If you have been with the company for 10 years, hopefully it is your performance and results that justifies your high salary and not your tenure.
+Generally speaking, the employee that has been with the company for 10 years is being paid more than the employee that has been with the company for 1 year.
+If you have been with the company for 10 years, hopefully, it is your performance and results that justify your high salary and not your tenure.
 Notice I didn’t mention skill set or knowledge.
 You can have both of these, but it is results that matter.

 If I had to pick between two employees and one had 10 years of tenure and the other was green, I wouldn’t just pick the employee with 10 years.
 I would look at each employee individually and ask my self these questions: